willmino/Cryptocurrencies/README.md

 ## Conclusion

-I was tasked with generating this report for Accountability Accounting to show their customers what was the most favorable cryptocurrencies in which to invest.
+I was tasked with generating this report for Accountability Accounting to prepare a portfolio of the most favorable cryptocurrencies in which to invest.
-The bank had no knowledge of the crypto sector and it was up to me to determine rationale for why certain cryptocurrencies were important for customers.
+The bank had no knowledge of the crypto sector and it was up to me to determine a rationale for why certain cryptocurrencies were important for customers.
 Scarcity is one of the main attractors for cryptocurrency, since only a limited number of coins can be made.
 Its important for investors to know that their crypto investment should be in a coin that has as high scarcity as practically possible.
 In this way, the most value can be accumulated over time due to scarcity.